-Audrey Carleton is freelance environmental journalist and producer based in Brooklyn.
-She is currently pursuing a Masters of Arts in Journalism as a Knight-VICE Scholar at the Craig Newmark Graduate School of Journalism at the City University of New York (CUNY), where she's specializing in health and science, investigative, data, and audio reporting.
+Before joining Capital and Main, she wrote environmental news hits and investigations at Motherboard, the science and technology vertical of VICE.
+She has a Masters of Arts in Journalism from the Craig Newmark Graduate School of Journalism at the City University of New York (CUNY), where she specialized in health and science, investigative, data, and audio reporting as a Knight-VICE Scholar.

 Prior to moving to New York, she worked as a full-time freelance reporter and producer in Toronto, where she wrote scripts and worked as a producer on The Sound Of, a podcast for The Globe and Mail, Canada's newspaper of record.
-She also penned a weekly series on millennial personal finance for The Canadian Press, among other endeavors.
+She also penned a weekly series for The Canadian Press, among other endeavors.

-Audrey has written for The Guardian, Earther, The Globe and Mail, Fortune, VICE, Motherboard, CANADALAND, City Monitor, TV Ontario, Prism, Eater, J-Source, and more.
+Audrey has written for The Guardian, Grist, The Nation, The Daily Beast, Earther, The Globe and Mail, Fortune, City Monitor, TV Ontario, Prism, YES!
+Magazine, and more.
 She's reported everything from longform features to short breaking news hits on topics ranging from culture and media to climate change and gun violence.
 She has a passion for telling stories through data and statistical analysis (and she recently learned to code.)

 Interested in collaborating?
 Have a tip?
 Want to chat?
 Reach out.